Zinc candidate privacy notice

-This Privacy Policy includes information about your personal data and we encourage you to read it carefully.
+This Privacy Notice includes information about your personal data and we encourage you to read it carefully.

 We take your privacy seriously and are committed to protecting and respecting your personal data and this privacy policy details how Zinc shall process your personal data.